TUALATIN CHAPTER, NSDAR, LAKE OSWEGO, OREGON

 Active military is supported through Project Patriot.
 We donate personal use items to the Portland VA

 Hospital annually.
-Our chapter also supports Operation Diaper Bag and Fisher House through goods and
+Our chapter also supports Operation Diaper Bag and the Fisher House, "a home away from home" for families of

 services.
 “Wreaths Across America” is dear to our hearts as is honoring our veterans each November at